 Quantitative standard - PACE.
-The minimum number of hours a student must successfully complete (pass/earn) each semester is 75% of the credit hours attempted each semester.
+The minimum number of hours a student must successfully complete (pass/earn) each semester is 66.5% of the credit hours attempted each semester.

 The following grades are used in computing the percentage of course work completed: A, A-, B+, B, B-, C+, C, C-, D+, D, D-, F and W. A grade of I (Incomplete) will impact the quantitative standard of satisfactory academic progress and should be completed as soon as possible.
-Course repeats can affect the quantitative standard.
 Basic Studies work will not affect the quantitative standard.
-All withdrawals will impact the student's pace (course completion ratio per semester - meaning the required minimum 75% completion rate to maintain federal aid eligibility).
+All withdrawals, incompletes, and repetitions will impact the student's pace (course completion ratio per semester - meaning the required minimum 66.5% completion rate to maintain federal aid eligibility).